Education and Awareness

 Lupus Education Symposium Road Show

-We are excited to announce that Lupus and Allied Diseases Association is in the process of taking our Enhancing Lives by Empowering the Lupus Community Education Symposium and Luncheon on the road again in 2022.
-We are partnering with the Lupus Foundation New England in Boston, Massachusetts; the Michigan Lupus Foundation in Detroit, Michigan; and the Lupus Society of Illinois in Chicago, Illinois this year.
+We are excited to announce that Lupus and Allied Diseases Association is in the process of taking our Enhancing Lives by Empowering the Lupus Community Education Symposium and Luncheon on the road again in 2022 and 2023.
+We partnered with the Lupus Foundation New England in Boston, Massachusetts and the Lupus Society of Illinois in Chicago, Illinois in October 2022 and the Michigan Lupus Foundation in Detroit, Michigan in April 2023 to hold our events.

 The purpose of this initiative is to provide an educational program on Clinical Research Trials and Participation, Patient Empowerment, an Overview of Innovative Therapies, Treatment Access Challenges, and Tools for Survival when Dealing with Chronic Disease.
-A list of regional lupus clinical trial opportunities, patient empowerment and advocacy resource materials and a list of current healthcare access efforts are available for distribution.
+A list of regional lupus clinical trial opportunities, patient empowerment and advocacy resource materials are available for distribution.
 We chose to hold our event in three areas in the United States where there is a need for greater knowledge of the topics being presented.

-The program is open to people with lupus and other autoimmune conditions, their loved ones, care partners, medical students, patient advocacy leaders, sponsors, and others interested in the topics.
-Each symposium will include an interactive word cloud representative of the attendees’ reactions to the education program.
-The event and luncheon are FREE but all attendees must register to attend.
+The program is open to people with lupus and other autoimmune conditions, their loved ones, care partners, medical students, patient advocacy leaders, and sponsors.
+The event and luncheon were FREE but all attendees had to pre-register to attend.

 We would like to recognize and thank our sponsors for their generous support.